Skip to main content

 2. Set up your directories

-Promise definition: xaasCrd
+Promise definition: api

-Promise definition: xaasRequestPipeline
+Promise definition: workflows

-1. Create your Promise instance base manifest
+1. Create your base manifest

 2. Build a simple request pipeline